 Pennsylvania State Flag

-Starting in 2025, Pennsylvania will retire its decennial report requirement and instead require many business entities to file annual reports.
-Going from reporting every ten years to every year is a result of 2022 Act 122, which Governor Tom Wolf signed into law.
+This year, Pennsylvania retired its decennial report requirement and now requires many business entities to file annual reports.
+Going from reporting every ten years to every year is a result of the 2022 Act 122, which Governor Tom Wolf signed into law on November 3, 2022.
+Annual reports will help ensure the state has the most up-to-date information about Corporations, Limited Liability Companies, and other entities created in or registered to conduct business in Pennsylvania.

 • Domestic Business Corporations – June 30th